ynalcakan/cut-in-maneuver-prediction/README.md

 # Monocular Vision-based Prediction of Cut-in Maneuvers with LSTM Networks

 ## Abstract

 Advanced driver assistance and automated driving systems should be capable of predicting and avoiding dangerous situations.
-In this study, we propose a method to predict the potentially dangerous lane changes (cut-ins) of the vehicles in front.
+In this study, we propose a method to predict potentially dangerous lane changes (cut-ins) of the vehicles in front.
 We follow a computer vision-based approach that only employs a single in-vehicle RGB camera and we classify the target vehicle's maneuver based on the recent video frames.
 Our algorithm consists of a CNN-based vehicle detection and tracking step and an LSTM-based maneuver classification step.
 It is computationally efficient compared to other vision-based methods since it exploits a small number of features for the classification step rather than feeding CNNs with RGB frames.
-To evaluate our approach, we have worked on a publicly available dataset and tested several classification models.
+We evaluated our approach on a publicly available driving dataset and a lane change detection dataset.
-Experiment results reveal that 0.9325 accuracy can be obtained with side-aware two-class (cut-in vs. lane-pass) classification models.
+We obtained 0.9585 accuracy with side-aware two-class (cut-in vs. lane-pass) classification models.
+Experiment results also reveal that, when used for lane change detection, our approach outperforms state-of-the-art approaches.

 Proposed method architecture:
 ![pipeline](https://github.com/ynalcakan/cut-in-maneuver-prediction/blob/main/figures/pipeline_v5.png?raw=true)